audioxide/data/data/posts/20160831-reviews-frank-ocean-blond.md

   about manages to stay grounded.
 It’s an account of slight thoughts, vague ideas and delicate musings.
 week: 68
+blurb: The bottom line is that Blonde simply isn’t as accomplished as Channel Orange, nor is it as infinitely listenable.
+It flirts on indulgence but just about manages to stay grounded.
+It’s an account of slight thoughts, vague ideas, and delicate musings.
 ---
 author: ANDRÉ
 review: <div class="_d97"><p>After months of build-up, speculation and <a